meet the fellows

 Joshua MacCready, Ph.D., comes to U-M from the Microbiology & Molecular Genetics graduate program at Michigan State University.
 At U-M, he plans to use his background in protein self-organization to establish a new, multidisciplinary field of study in bacterial organelle trafficking.
 Bacterial organelles are of great ecological, evolutionary, biotechnological and medical interest; yet questions remain as to how their subcellular organization occurs.
 MacCready works with Anthony Vecchiarelli, Ph.D., in the Department of Molecular, Cellular, and Developmental Biology at the LSA to address these questions.
 He completed his undergraduate studies at The Pennsylvania State University, where he earned a B.S. in biology.

-Brittany Morgan received a Ph.D. in chemistry from Duke University and a B.S. in biochemistry at Western Kentucky University.
+Brittany Morgan received a Ph.D. in chemistry from Duke University and a B.S. in biochemistry from Western Kentucky University.
 Her graduate research aimed to develop RNA-focused small molecule libraries that can be screened for their ability to therapeutically target RNA in diseases such as neurodegenerative disorders and cancer.
-In the lab of Anna Mapp, Ph.D., at the U-M Life Sciences Institute, Morgan investigates specific signaling biology in triple negative breast cancer, with the goal of opening new therapeutic avenues for cancers that are resistant to first-line treatments.
+In the lab of Anna Mapp, Ph.D., at the U-M Life Sciences Institute, Morgan develops covalent ligand discovery strategies to target dynamic and/or disordered proteins that are currently deemed “undruggable," with the goal of opening new therapeutic avenues for a multitude of diseases.

 Aaron Morris completed his graduate studies at Yale University, where he earned a master’s degree and a Ph.D. in biomedical engineering, after earning a B.S. in biomedical engineering from the Georgia Institute of Technology.
 As a graduate student, Morris used genetic engineering approaches, as well as controlled drug delivery, to help overcome some of the limitations that currently hinder natural biomaterials’ medical utility.
 Morris’ postdoctoral research investigates the systemic effects of immune-modifying particles in autoimmune diseases such as multiple sclerosis, working with Lonnie Shea, Ph.D., in the Department of Biomedical Engineering, a joint department in the U-M College of Engineering and the Medical School.